fieryhenry/BCSFE-Python/README.md

 2. Enter the command: `python -m pip install -U battle-cats-save-editor` into cmd or another terminal to install the editor.
 If that doesn't work then use `py` instead of `python` in the command

-3. Connect your rooted device to your pc or start up your emulator
+3. Connect your rooted device to your pc or start up your rooted emulator

 4. Then enter the command: `python -m BCSFE_Python` to run the editor.
 If that doesn't work then use `py` instead of `python` in the command